 - Reduces the risk of house fires caused by cigarettes or e-cigarette batteries

-- Saves property owners and manager money from insurance saving, reduced cleaning costs and maintenance and lessens turn-over
+- Saves property owners and manager money via insurance savings, reduced costs for cleaning/maintenance and lower turnover

 - Encourages people to quit smoking/vaping or reduce their use